 Early Childhood Education - Major

 The Early Childhood Education major prepares professional educators to meet the many challenges of the 21st century PreK-4 classroom.
-Prospective PreK-4 teachers may also pursue a dual certification in Early Childhood Education/Special Education.
-Acceptance into the College does not constitute acceptance as a declared education major or co-major.
-All teacher certification candidates must meet the Pennsylvania Department of Education Chapter 354 Requirements as well as the liberal arts requirements of Cedar Crest College.
+Prospective PreK-4 teachers may also pursue a dual certification in Early Childhood Education/Special Education PreK-8.
+Acceptance into the College does not constitute acceptance as a declared education major.
+All teacher certification candidates must meet the Pennsylvania Department of Education Chapter 354 requirements as well as the liberal arts requirements of Cedar Crest College.

 Mission Statement of the Education Program